rage/cyber-security-base-19/data/module-2/part-2/applications.md

-While HTML is the language for defining the structure and content of a web page, Javascript is a language for defining dynamic content to the page. javascript is a programming language, and like almost any programming language, it is executed one command at a time, top to bottom, left to right.
+While HTML is the language for defining the structure and content of a web page, Javascript is a language for defining dynamic content to the page.
+Javascript is a programming language, and like almost any programming language, it is executed one command at a time, top to bottom, left to right.